shadowga/website/_docs/1/e-support.md

 If the link previously contained content, it has likely either been deleted or moved to another link.

 * Check for typographical or formatting errors in the link you used.
-* If the link was from a bookmark or you were redirected there, the content could've been modified.
+* If the link was from a bookmark or redirection; the content could've been modified or moved.
 * Ensure that your link contains a proper extension at the end if needed.

 #### html-se-500